sebivenlo/microservices-eventbus/_tutorials/03-dependencies.md

 Payment received for meal: Bread for: 1.0$
 Deliver meal to customer: Steak
 Payment received for meal: Steak for: 1.0$
-Kitchen service received 500.0 sallary.
+Kitchen service received 500.0 salary.
-Order service received 500.0 sallary.
+Order service received 500.0 salary.
 {% endhighlight %}

 Looks the same as before ?
-Congratulations you did everything right !
+Congratulations you did everything right!